Smallhythe Place Research Visit

 We’ve been working on a new exhibition on the life and work of Edward Gordon Craig.
 Stevenage Museum’s research team, made up of staff and volunteers, visited Smallhythe Place in Kent on the 10th August 2016.

-The property, now owned the National Trust, was the home of Ellen Terry (Craig’s mother) from 1899 until her death in 1928.
+The property, now owned by the National Trust, was the home of Ellen Terry (Craig’s mother) from 1899 until her death in 1928.
 The following year, her daughter, Edith Craig, transformed the house into a museum which now displays a fascinating personal and theatrical collection that reflects Ellen’s extraordinary career and unconventional private life.